Test Score Algorithms for Budgeted Stochastic Utility Maximization: Introduction

-We also consider the streaming utility maximization problem that is related to the line of work on streaming submodular maximization which we summarize as follows.
-Starting with the work of~\cite{streaming-cardinality}, streaming submodular maximization has received lots of attention in the last decade, especially with the need to process massive-volume data.
-Recent works have focused on designing algorithms that require a small number of passes of item streams and a small size memory.
-Various algorithms have been proposed for streaming submodular maximization subject to a cardinality constraint~\citep{streaming-cardinality,streaming-subsampling}, a knapsack constraint~\citep{streaming-knapsack1,streaming-knapsack2,streaming-knapsack3}, the intersection of matroid constraints~\citep{streaming-matroid}, and a $p$-matchoid constraint~\citep{streaming-matchoid1,streaming-matchoid2,streaming-matchoid3}.
-Notice that cardinality constraints are nothing but the matroid constraints that correspond to uniform matroids. $p$-matchoid constraints generalize matroid constraints, in that the intersection of $p$ matroids is a $p$-matchoid.
-We refer the reader to~\citep{streaming-matchoid1} for the definition of a $p$-matchoid and Figure~1 therein for the hierarchy of set systems including matroids and matchoids.
+We next discuss related work on streaming utility maximization problems, focused on designing algorithms that require a small number of passes over a stream of items and a small size memory.
+Various algorithms have been proposed for streaming submodular maximization subject to cardinality constraints~\citep{examplar,streaming-cardinality,streaming-subsampling}, knapsack constraints~\citep{streaming-knapsack1,streaming-knapsack2,streaming-knapsack3}, intersection of matroid constraints~\citep{streaming-matroid}, $p$-matchoid constraints~\citep{streaming-matchoid1,streaming-matchoid2,streaming-matchoid3}, and $p$-extendible and $p$-set systems~\citep{streaming-set}.
+We remark that cardinality constraints are nothing but matroid constraints that correspond to uniform matroids. $p$-matchoid constraints generalize matroid constraints, in that the intersection of $p$ matroids is a $p$-matchoid, and $p$-extendible systems and $p$-set systems further generalize $p$-matchoids.
 Knapsack constraints are neither matroid nor matchoid constraints.
-The challenge in the streaming setting is that, due to the restriction on the memory size and the number of passes of streams, the list of combinations of items that are accessible at a given time is limited and it also depends on the order of items coming in.
-Our algorithm is advantageous for this setting because the requirement of selecting the items with the highest replication test scores can be accomplished by iterative replacements in a single pass of streams.
+A knapsack constraint is a $\lceil c_{\max}/c_{\min}\rceil$-extendible system where $c_{\max}=\max_{i\in\Omega} c_i$ and $c_{\min}=\min_{i\in\Omega} c_i$, but here, $\lceil c_{\max}/c_{\min}\rceil$ can be arbitrarily large.
+The challenge in the streaming setting is that, due to the restriction on the memory size and the number of passes of streams, the list of combinations of items that are accessible at a given time is limited and it also depends on the order in which items are input to the algorithm.
+Our algorithm is advantageous for this setting because the requirement of selecting the items with the highest replication test scores can be accomplished by iterative replacements in a single pass over input stream of items.